Why do some people choose to go with a private speech therapist?

 If you’re concerned about your child, it’s important to get help as soon as possible.

-I like to use crafts, games, books, songs and other activities as teaching tools.
-Speech and language therapy should be fun, and it’s important to me to make sure your child looks forward to his or her next session.
+We might use songs, games, play, or structured activities to encourage communication and play skills.
+Books are an excellent communication tool as well.
+Speech and language therapy should be an engaging way to learn, and it’s important to make sure your child looks forward to his or her next therapy session.

 Typical sessions last 30-45 minutes, depending on your child’s needs.